Aperence/network-simulations/README.md

 ## Architecture of the simulator

-The simulator uses Tokio, a library allowing to define tasks in Rust to work.
+The simulator uses Tokio, a library allowing to define tasks in Rust.
 Typically, each device of the network will be represented by a task, that can be run concurrently on different threads.
 This allows us to represent more realistic situations.
-For the communication between the different devices, we use message-passing, which closely reflects how real network operate.
+For the communication between the different devices, we use message-passing, which closely reflects how real networks operate.